BeccaK8/my-flower-garden/README.md

   - set a quantity for my containers so I don't need to create four containers for all my tomato pots.
   - search for a flower from the plant API by partial name.
   - associate a flower to a container with the preferred packaging and quantity.
-  - delete a flower from a container
+  - delete a flower from a container.
-  - associate multiple types of flower to the same container (e.g, impatiens and spike)
+  - associate multiple types of flower to the same container (e.g, petunias and spike).

 ## Wireframes